Table of Contents

 Introduction

 When enterprises run online services, web servers play an essential role.
 They allow the software to surface on the World Wide Web and make it accessible through web browsers for customers worldwide.
-When the performance of a web server gets degraded or, even worse, if a web server is entirely down, it impacts not only the business's bottom line but also the brand image for not providing reliable service to customers.
+When the performance of a web server gets degraded or, even worse, if a web server is entirely down, it impacts the business's bottom line and the brand image for not providing reliable service to customers.
 Failure to manage web servers can also lead to security risks.
-Because of these serious consequences, companies heavily invest in monitoring their web servers.
+Because of these severe consequences, companies heavily invest in monitoring their web servers.

 Nginx is one of the most widely used software for web servers.
 In this article, we will learn the best way to monitor Nginx.

 Before we start, check MetricFire.
 Metricfire provides comprehensive monitoring solutions with Hosted Graphite.
 You can set up various metrics to monitor Windows with minimal configuration.
-If you would like to learn more about it, please book a demo with us, or sign on for the free trial today.
+If you want to learn more about it, please book a demo with us or sign up for the free trial today.

 Key Takeaways

-2. Nginx is a versatile open-source software used for web servicing, reverse proxying, caching, load balancing, and more.
-It has evolved to handle diverse online activities effectively.
+- Nginx is versatile open-source software used for web servicing, reverse proxying, caching, load balancing, and more.
+It has evolved to effectively handle diverse online activities.

 What is Nginx?